 Any dealings with the family home must also take account of capital gains tax (CGT) and the valuable principal private residence relief (PPR) in particular.
 Ideal planning will aim to preserve this as well as reducing the IHT burden, except in rare cases where the home is never likely to be disposed of.

-Non-tax issues are paramount and home owners considering a tax mitigation arrangement should be wary of any risk to their continued occupation of the property if this becomes reliant on the consent / co-operation of other family members.
+Non-tax issues are paramount and home owners considering a tax mitigation arrangement should be wary of any risk to their continued occupation of the property if this becomes reliant on the consent or co-operation of other family members.
 Therefore, any IHT planning involving the home should only be considered after alternative options for mitigating IHT have been explored.

 Various strategies for the home have been used in the past and many of these have been far from straightforward.
 See the Historical schemes: Ingram and reversionary lease schemes and Historical schemes: Eversden, home loan and family debt schemes guidance notes.
-In addition to IHT and CGT, other taxes may be implicated in the planning, such as stamp duty land tax (SDLT) and income tax.
+In addition to IHT and CGT, other taxes may be implicated in the planning, such as stamp duty land tax (SDLT) and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.